0

 The opening — the moment itself

 Tearing open the booster, sliding your fingers over the plastic, pulling out the card — and seeing it.
 Not a common.
-Not a card you toss into the left pile without looking.
-A card that deserves to be seen.
+Not a card you throw in the left pile without looking at it.
+A card worth looking at.
 That shines.
 That has something to say.
 This is the moment The Lucky Hand guarantees — not just the card, but the moment.

 03

 You hold a card.
 It's beautiful.
 And now you wonder — who is this Pokémon?
 What is its value on Cardmarket?
-Has its value increased since its release?
+Has it increased in value since its release?
 Is it worth grading?
-The experience doesn't end with the opening.
-It begins there.
+The experience doesn't stop at opening.
+It starts there.

-THE LUCKY HAND · ONLY HIT BOOSTER · THE JOY OF OPENING HITS · PARIS · ZERO COMMONS · HAND-SELECTED · THE LUCKY HAND · ONLY HIT BOOSTER · THE JOY OF OPENING HITS · PARIS · ZERO COMMONS · HAND-SELECTED ·
+THE LUCKY HAND · ONLY HIT BOOSTER · THE PLEASURE OF OPENING HITS · PARIS · ZERO COMMONS · HAND-SELECTED · THE LUCKY HAND · ONLY HIT BOOSTER · THE PLEASURE OF OPENING HITS · PARIS · ZERO COMMONS · HAND-SELECTED ·

 Opening a booster is a pleasure.
-But opening a booster and holding a card that is worth something — that's something else.
+But opening a booster and holding a card that's worth something — that's something else.
 It's pleasure and reason at the same time.

 The cards that come out of The Lucky Hand Only Hit boosters are not just beautiful.
 They are collectible.
-They have a real market value, verifiable on Cardmarket.
-And for many of them, this value doesn't go in just one direction.
+They have real market value, verifiable on Cardmarket.
+And for many of them, this value does not go in just one direction.

 The three dimensions of an Only Hit card's value